Skip to content

 Is It Hard to Get Into Bryn Athyn College of the New Church?
 Acceptance Rate & Requirements

-Bryn Athyn College of the New Church, located in Bryn Athyn, Pennsylvania, keeps admissions accessible, extending offers to roughly 83% of those who apply.
+Bryn Athyn College of the New Church, located in Bryn Athyn, Pennsylvania, admits most of the students who apply; the acceptance rate is roughly 83%.
 Admitted students typically arrive with a mid-range ACT score around 28.
-The school reports a graduation rate of roughly 55%.
+The graduation rate is roughly 55%.

 Can I Afford It?